|

 Thinking

-the stage manager was playing tricks on them, Pamela began to admonish her, until they checked and sure enough, the well was empty.
+the stage manager was playing tricks on them, Pamela began to admonish her as she approached the well, until they checked and sure enough, the well was empty.

 At least by any living entities...